-Films, publicity and advertising materials are charged to the income statement on purchase, and no account is taken of stocks on hand at the end of the reporting period.
+Films, publicity and advertising materials are charged to the consolidated statement of comprehensive income on purchase, and no account is taken of stocks on hand at the end of the reporting period.

 (e) Interests in a subsidiary

 A subsidiary is an entity controlled by the Group.
 The Group controls an entity when it is exposed, or has rights, to variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 When assessing whether the Group has power, only substantive rights are considered.